Thomas Jane

 Thomas Jane (born Thomas Elliott III; February 22, 1969) is an American actor.
-Born and raised in Maryland, Jane's film career started with the Telugu-language romantic comedy Padamati Sandhya Ragam (1987).
-His other early films included Nemesis (1992), Face/Off, Boogie Nights (both 1997), The Thin Red Line (1998), and Magnolia (1999).
-For his role in the science fiction horror film Deep Blue Sea (1999), Jane was seen as "a genuine new action star".
-After receiving critical acclaim as baseball player Mickey Mantle in 61* (2001), he appeared in leading roles beginning with André Stander in the South African biographical film Stander (2003), for which he gained further critical acclaim.

-He played the title role in the vigilante action film The Punisher (2004), where he performed most of his stunts.
-He went on to star in the comedy slasher film The Tripper (2006) and the cosmic horror film The Mist (2007), which was a commercial success.
-From the late 2000s onwards, his career shifted to mostly direct-to-video productions.
-He made his directorial debut with the crime thriller Dark Country (2009), in which he also starred.
-He starred in the well-received films 1922 (2017) and Bosco (2024).
-For his work in the television series Hung, Jane was nominated for three Golden Globe Awards.
-His voice acting work includes the video games The Punisher and Gun (both 2005).
+He is known for appearing in the films Boogie Nights (1997), Deep Blue Sea (1999), The Sweetest Thing (2002), The Punisher (2004), The Mist (2007), 1922 (2017), and The Predator (2018).
+Jane's television roles include Mickey Mantle in the television film 61* (2001), Ray Drecker in the HBO series Hung (2009–2011), for which he was nominated for three Golden Globe Awards, and Josephus Miller in the Syfy/Amazon Video series The Expanse (2015–2019).

-In addition to his screen work, Jane has appeared several times on stage, and received strong critical reviews as Tom in Tennessee Williams' The Glass Menagerie, and as Chris in Arthur Miller's All My Sons.
-Outside his acting career, he has edited and written various comic books, the first of which was Bad Planet.
+Outside his acting career, he has edited and written various comic books, the first of which was Bad Planet (2005).
+He made his directorial debut with the crime thriller Dark Country (2009).
 He has also modelled for various magazines, including Men's Health and Da Man.
+Jane will portray Dr. Leonard 'Bones' McCoy in the 5th season of Star Trek: Strange New Worlds.

 Early life and education

 Jane was born Thomas Elliott III on February 22, 1969, in Baltimore, Maryland, the son of Cynthia (née Jane), an antiques dealer, and Thomas Elliott Jr., a genetic engineer.
 He later changed his surname to his mother's maiden name, as there was already a member of the Screen Actors Guild with his birth name.

 He attended Thomas Sprigg Wootton High School but dropped out and started taking acting classes while working at a hardware store.
 He later moved to Hollywood to pursue an acting career.
 He was initially homeless and lived out of his car, often doing street performances to earn money: "I had two songs in my repertoire that I hammered to death, 'Hey Joe' and 'Knockin' on Heaven's Door'.
 People used to pelt me with change just to shut me up."

+Jane is an alumnus of the Lee Strasberg Theatre and Film Institute.